 *NOTE: A sabbatical offer will not necessarily coincide with the date of eligibility.
 Sabbaticals will be offered each year to the three most senior faculty members who are eligible (and have not already been awarded a sabbatical.)
 Others who are eligible will be offered sabbatical only after they reach that level of seniority.

 Shorter-term learning experiences such as conferences, workshops and seminars also provide excellent opportunities for professional development.
-In order to encourage teachers and staff to attend professional training sessions, a teacher or administrator may receive a Continuing Education Grant to fund such sessions.
+In order to encourage teachers and staff to attend professional training sessions, a teacher or administrator may receive a continuing education grant from the Benedum Conference Fund to fund such sessions.

 All teachers and administrators are eligible regardless of time of service.
 This program is not limited to certified teachers.